 Unsurprisingly, the control batch that received no fertilization had the lowest mass of dry leaf product per plant.
 And each of the fertilized test groups produced an increase in plant mass respectively in line with the amount of fertilizer given.
 The more fertilizer the test groups received during the experiment, the higher yield the trees generated.
 The kratom trees given the most generous amounts of fertilizer resulted in a more abundant mass of leaves than the other three test groups.
 And with greater harvestable biomass of kratom leaves per tree, that gives kratom farmers much more profit potential in the long run.

-The two alkaloids in kratom that produce the therapeutic benefits kratom consumers seek are mitragynine and 7-hydroxymitragynine.
+The two kratom alkaloids that produce the therapeutic benefits kratom consumers seek are mitragynine and 7-hydroxymitragynine.
 Mitragynine is the most prominent of all the alkaloids in kratom.
 It accounts for approximately two-thirds of all the alkaloid content in the entire leaf.
 On the other hand, its relative compound, 7-hydroxymitragynine, remains below the lower limit of quantification in plant matter taken directly off the trees.
 The reason is 7-hydroxymitragynine develops during an oxidation process, occurring when farmers place the picked leaves in sunlight to get dried before they’re crushed for packaging.
 So the scientists were more interested in how the fertilization of the kratom trees would affect mitragynine concentration, given that it was available in measurable amounts.
 But surprisingly, the fertilizer had no apparent influence on any measured amounts of mitragynine recorded.

 However, there are more metabolites found in kratom besides the two most heavily studied.
 Even though the other alkaloids exist in much lower concentrations than mitragynine, they all have medicinal qualities, too.
 Paynantheine, speciogynine, and mitraphylline are molecular compounds in kratom that produce muscle relaxant attributes for the consumer.
 Plus, speciociliatine and corynantheidine are opioid agonists.
 And scientists have suggested that corynoxine may fight against neurodegenerative disorders.
 So the team of researchers examined how fertilizer would affect those additional alkaloids in the test as well.